-A student on Academic Warning or Academic Probation may appeal the credit limit restriction by completing the Academic Standing Petition form and submitting it to the dean of instruction/designee for approval to register for more credits than Academic Warning and Academic Probation status allow.
-If the petition is approved, it is the student's responsibility to submit the approved petition to the Registrar's office in order to update the student's record and allow registration.
-(See Appendix M for the Academic Standing Petition.)
+A student on Academic Warning or Probation may appeal the credit restriction by completing the Academic Plan form and presenting it in person to the academic advisor and Dean of Instruction/designee for approval to register for more credits than Academic Warning and Academic Probation status allow.
+(See Appendix M for the Academic Plan.)

-Academic Probation-Continuing
+Successive Academic Probation

-A student in Academic Probation status who does not earn the minimum CUM GPA required for satisfactory academic standing or a semester GPA of at least 2.0 in the next or subsequent semesters will not be allowed to register for the next semester unless the student submits an Academic Standing Petition that is approved by the dean of instruction/designee to the Registrar's office.
-The dean/designee may approve any number of credits for registration, including none, for that semester.
+A student in Academic Probation status who does not earn the minimum CUM GPA required for Satisfactory Academic Standing or a semester GPA of at least 2.0 in the next or subsequent semesters will not be allow to register for the next semester unless the student establishes an Academic Plan with his advisor that is approved by the advisor and the Dean of Instruction/designee.
+The academic advisor and Dean may approve any number of credits for registration including none for that semester.